 The major disadvantages of medical assistance training are:

-If you want to pursue a registered nurse program after completing medical assistant training, you will get limited transfer credit options for classes you studied during your certificate or degree program.
-Most of the educational institutions do not allow you to transfer credits.
+- Limited Transfer Credit Options: If you want to pursue a registered nurse program after completing medical assistant training, you will get limited transfer credit options for classes you studied during your certificate or degree program.
+Most of educational institutions do not allow you to transfer credits.

 Should You Become a Medical Assistant?